webdriverio-boneyard/webdriver.io/source/guide/getstarted/install.md

 # Install

 You will need to have [Node.js](http://nodejs.org/) and [NPM](https://www.npmjs.org/) installed on your machine.
 Check out the project website for more instruction.
-After that you can download WebdriverIO via NPM: github or use NPM.
+After that you can download WebdriverIO via NPM.

 ```sh
 $ npm install webdriverio